comit/sonoff-bridge/Sensor-Configuration.md

 - External switch - ``Switch (8)``<br/>Use ``SwitchMode`` to tune it's behaviour
 - HC-SR501 PIR Motion Detection - ``Switch (8)``<br/>Use ``SwitchMode`` to tune it's behaviour

-You can dynamically add a sensor using the following (MQTT) commands:
+You can add a sensor using the following (MQTT) commands:

 1. ``modules`` - show supported modules
 2. ``module 4`` - select desired module functionality for a Sonoff TH (Wait for the restart)